peterkvt80/Muttlee/README.md

 The server forwards the same message packet to all clients.
 The clients pick up the packet, and if it is for their current page then the keystroke is applied to the page.
 The server is also javascript.
-It runs on the node.js environment with Express for web services and socket.io for message passing.
+It ran on the node.js environment with Express for web services and socket.io for message passing.
-As it happens to be running on Google's Compute Engine it is also using the cloud for data storage, In this case it is datastore and it is based on NoSQL.
+It was run for a while on Google's Compute Engine with Bitnami Node.js.
-Express is used to serve static http from the Public folder.
+Express is used to serve static http from the Public folder

 Install express and socket.io using the node package manager: npm install express --save